narodnik/hiddencrypt/README.md

 The offsets are password encrypted and stored in a hashmap array.
 When you want to decrypt a store, the password is scrypt hashed, indexed inside the hashmap, and then the row is decrypted to give the offset of the volume.
-Then using the password, the software decrypt the volume.
+Then using the password, the software decrypts the volume.

 Currently the software uses LUKS containers but a better system would leave no container headers so the slab just looks like continuous random data making